briansimiyuj/doctor-appointment-app/README.md

       ii.
 Update the `surgeries` state with the new surgeries array iii.
 Save the updated surgeries to localStorage using the patient ID as part of the key

+    i.
+Create `updateMedicalCondition` function which takes a medical condition index and a new medical condition as parameters
+      i.
+Create a new medical condition array with existing medical conditions ii.
+Find the medical condition at the given index and update it with the new medical condition iii.
+Update the `medicalConditions` state with the new medical condition array iv.
+Save the updated medical conditions to localStorage using the patient ID as part of the key

+    j.
+Create `updateAllergies` function which takes an allergy index and a new allergy as parameters
+      i.
+Create a new allergies array with existing allergies ii.
+Find the allergy at the given index and update it with the new allergy iii.
+Update the `allergies` state with the new allergies array iv.
+Save the updated allergies to localStorage using the patient ID as part of the key

+    k.
+Create `updateMedications` function which takes a medication index and a new medication as parameters
+      i.
+Create a new medications array with existing medications ii.
+Find the medication at the given index and update it with the new medication iii.
+Update the `medications` state with the new medications array iv.
+Save the updated medications to localStorage using the patient ID as part of the key

+    l.
+Create `updateSurgeries` function which takes a surgery index and a new surgery as parameters
+      i.
+Create a new surgeries array with existing surgeries ii.
+Find the surgery at the given index and update it with the new surgery iii.
+Update the `surgeries` state with the new surgeries array iv.
+Save the updated surgeries to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.